The fascinating heritage of Zardozi Embroidery

 Once the embroidery is complete, the thread is flattened out with a light-weight wooden hammer and the fabric is ready to be dispatched to the reseller.
 While a handful of craftsmen have small outlets in Uluberia itself, the bulk of the work happens mainly on contract basis from cloth merchants all over the world who buy the embroidered fabric and transform it into finished products like saris, kurtas, lehenga-choli, salwar-kameez or other home décor paraphernalia that keep reminding us of our rich cultural past.

-Checkout our hand embroidered Zardosi Clutches.
+Zardosi Clutches.
 Each bag is hand made with love and care and has its own personality.
 Which one will you choose?

 Desi Royale Team